kamwro/Tic-Tac-Toe/README.md

 # Tic Tac Toe

 This is a Tic Tac Toe game written in C++ by the learning student of programming.
+You can find my GUI version written in Python here: https://github.com/kamwro/Tic-Tac-Toe-GUI-Python

 ## Types of Gameplay